ohiosveryown/proportional.design/content/projects/swan.md

 ### Circles & Squares

 For the round top I broke out the circle cutting jig and the router, of course you could achieve the same results with a jigsaw.
-When cutting a with the router, it’s important to go slow and take shallow passes to not stress the bit and create tear out ini the workpiece.
+When cutting a with the router, it’s important to go slow and take shallow passes to not stress the bit and create tear out on the workpiece.

 ![cutting a circle](https://res.cloudinary.com/da32ufmnf/image/upload/f_auto,q_50/v1640937218/proportional.design-v2/swan/04_yneek7.jpg)